NeowareStudios-Technology/AliceLens/README.md

 # AlicesLens™
-  The AliceLens™ application is an iOS native build using emerging technologies.
-These include the Apple Vision and Machine Learning frameworks to identify items.
-Once done the application will then allow user to tap on the screen to display an AR 3D model of the word specified in the real world space.
+  The AliceLens™ application is an iOS & Android build using emerging technologies.
+Within this application there is a focus on augmented reality using target based tracking.

+# AliceLens™ Targets
+     In order to experience the augmented reality within the application, please check out this link to download the image targets.
+Once downloaded then point the AliceLens™ application at the image target.
+   <a href="https://www.dropbox.com/sh/qfm3znk51hxiahv/AADVj2R5X70regY0sAumopdVa?dl=0" title="Image Targets Link"/>Image Targets</a>

 # How It Works